31.05.2007, Sierra Leone, Project Report of the Forum of Conscience about working with senior

 - Facilitators (teachers) of the FOC school clubs

-- FOC staff members (mainly Marian Abu and Mohammed S. Dao in their role as project facilitators)
+- FOC staff members (mainly Marian Abu and Mohammed S. Dao in their role as

 - Six students from the Milton Margai College, Freetown